Afirestriker/react-concepts-in-action/ReactJS-Tutorial/React-Hooks/README.md

   * The component utilizes the `useState` and `useEffect` hooks for managing the different states of the data fetching process (loading, error, and success) and for fetching the data when the component mounts, respectively.
 This approach provides a clean and efficient way to handle asynchronous operations and update the UI based on the data fetching results.
   * Additionally, the component provides visual feedback to the user by displaying a loading message while fetching the data and an error message if the request fails.
 This enhances the user experience by providing transparency and clarity about the data fetching process.

+* Lesson 24 - Fetching data with useReducer
+  * Project: **reducer-hook**
+  * File: **DataFetchingTwo.js**
+  * This code change introduces a new React component, `DataFetchingTwo.js`, that demonstrates how to fetch data using the `useReducer` hook alongside `useEffect`.
+  * Instead of managing loading, error, and data states individually with `useState`, this component employs a reducer.
+The reducer function consolidates state logic into a single entity, making the code cleaner and potentially easier to maintain, especially as the complexity of data fetching logic grows.
+  * The component fetches data from `'https://jsonplaceholder.typicode.com/posts/1'` when it mounts and uses the reducer to dispatch actions based on the result of the fetch request.
+This updates the state accordingly, visually providing loading or error messages, and ultimately renders the fetched post data.
+  * This approach offers a structured alternative to using multiple `useState` hooks for complex data fetching scenarios.
+This makes the state management more organized and potentially easier to scale.

 ---

 ## Summary on Hooks